LLNL/Silo/docs/Chapter2-Section6.md

 `name` | Object name.

 #### Returned value:
-DBInqVarType returns the DBObjectType corresponding to the given object.
+DBInqVarType returns the `DBObjectType` corresponding to the given object.

 #### Description:

-The DBInqVarType function returns the DBObjectType of the given object.
+The `DBInqVarType` function returns the `DBObjectType` of the given object.
-The value returned is described in the following table:.
+The value returned is described in the following table:

 Object Type|Returned Value